 The Best Tools for Writers

 These tools are helpful to have in your back pocket.
-They can help you reach your goals no matter what stage you are in as an author.
+They can help you reach your goals, no matter what stage you are in as an author.
 You already know about Microsoft Word and Google Docs.
 Instead, we found all of the tools you didn't even know you needed.
+We have categorized these tools as editors, organization tools, creativity boosters, or miscellaneous.

 Chapterly ($9.99/month).
 Chapterly, which was built by best-selling authors for authors, hits all of the bases from start to publish.
 It covers writing tools, collaboration, cover design, visual boards, print, and digital exporting, and outlines.
 It even has an AI assistant named Chap.
 Chap helps to generate titles, ideas, character concepts, and content composition.
 Chap will help with the dialogue soon!